 His mom came running upstairs, looked at his screen, and saw an albino manta ray on it.

-"Well, this works because the Albino Manta Adventure starts next week on the keiki research boat!
+"Well, this works because the Albino Manta Adventure starts in Hawai'i next week on the keiki\ research boat!
 Seeing an albino manta isn't possible in any zoo's aquarium!"